 To match the production rate and with increased power efficiency, MIT scientists have developed a new device for producing nanofibers’ meshes.
 It also reduces variation in the fibers’ diameters, an important consideration in most applications.

-Scientists used $3,500 commercial 3-D printer to build this device.
-It consists of an array of small nozzles through which a fluid containing particles of a polymer are pumped.
+Scientists used a $3,500 commercial 3-D printer to build this device.
+It consists of an array of small nozzles through which a fluid containing particles of a polymer is pumped.
 Thus, it is known as a microfluidic device.

-Luis Fernando Velásquez-García, a principal research scientist at MIT said, “My personal opinion is that in the next few years, nobody is going to be doing microfluidics in the clean room.
+Luis Fernando Velásquez-García, a principal research scientist at MIT, said, “My personal opinion is that in the next few years, nobody will be doing microfluidics in the clean room.
 There’s no reason to do so.
 3-D printing is a technology that can do it so much better with a better choice of materials, with the possibility to really make the structure that you would like to make.
 When you go to the clean room, many times you sacrifice the geometry you want to make.
 And the second problem is that it is incredibly expensive.”

 Nanofibers’ applications often depend on fibers with regular diameters for better performance.

 Velásquez-García said, “If you have a significant spread, what that really means is that only a few percent are really working.
 Example: You have a filter, and the filter has pores between 50 nanometers and 1 micron.
 That’s really a 1-micron filter.”

 The earlier device was etched in silicon, which was externally fed.
 Its electric field drew a polymer solution up to the sides of the individual emitters.
 The fluid flow was regulated by rectangular columns etched into the sides of the emitters, but it was still erratic enough to yield fibers of irregular diameter.